Karl1109/Karl1109/README.md

 ## 🎵 Beyond Research

-I enjoy discovering post-rock, indie, and experimental music while coding.
+I enjoy discovering indie rock, post-rock and experimental music while coding.
 A perfect day for me: clean code, reproducible experiments, and a great album on loop.

 <em>In the western outskirts, dense woods wait to help you break the siege.</em><br />